matthiaskiller/reclaim-tiktok/README.md

 This project aims to provide real-time insights into trending narratives of right-wing content on TikTok.
 It also assess the dark-reach of right-wing content which is especially interesting as TikTok offers a highly individualized user experience.

+The code was developed during a hackathon sprint and yet needs to be refactored to meet quality standards and best practices.

 ## Motivation
 Rising popularity right- wing parties and views Europe-wide.
 One of the reasons lies in successful usage of varying social media channels.